 \subsubsection{Cube Engraving}

-\revise{ The Cube Engraving dataset~\cite{DBLP:journals/tog/HanockaHFGFC19} was synthesized by engraving 2D shapes on one random face of a cube.
-There are 22 categories and 4,381 shapes in the publicly released dataset.
-Table~\ref{tab:cube} shows that {\SubdivNet} is the first method to reach zero classification errors.}
+The Cube Engraving dataset~\cite{DBLP:journals/tog/HanockaHFGFC19} was synthesized by engraving 2D shapes on one random face of a cube.
+There are 22 categories and 4,381 shapes in the released dataset. {\SubdivNet} is the first method to make no mistakes, as shown in Table~\ref{tab:cube}.